 The study itself was debunked numerous times by health experts concentrating on vaping, such as Dr. Konstantinos Farsalinos and Dr. Michael Siegel.
 While e-cigarettes can indeed produce formaldehyde, this happens under conditions that no vaper would intentionally recreate – by overheating the device and burning the wicking material.
 Once treated to one of these nasty-tasting hits, no vaper would endeavor to repeat the experience.

 The next big hit for e-cig opponents was the alleged harmfulness of what they’ve named ‘second-hand vapor’.
 A lot of news sites picked up a story about how ‘second-hand vapor’ impairs indoor air quality.
+There may be some nicotine in the air when there is second-hand vapor present.
+Is there enough to affect the health of bystanders?
+Probably not, but if somebody is in the same room with a chain vaper for the whole day, then there may be something to consider there.

 Luckily, a recent study by the Center for Disease Control thoroughly disproves the theory that vaping can harm people who just happen to be in the same room as vapers.
 The goal of the CDC’s study was to measure the Occupational Exposure Level (OEL) to certain chemicals in a vape shop.
 The results clearly show that levels of VOCs, formaldehyde, flavorings, and PG, are well-below NIOSH permissible levels – in fact, levels for some were so low they were not even quantifiable, which makes them perfectly safe for humans.